ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     * _client_id_
     * _redirect_uri_
     * _scope_: the scopes available for this client (to choose from when sending the authorization request)

+    In this example, the application code will only request `openid` and `profile` scopes.

     Means to obtain the RP registration details are specific to the OP and not covered here.
 For example, you can consult the [Registering OAuth 2.0 Clients With the Authorization Service](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) guide on creating and obtaining client credentials and scopes for an RP registered with ForgeRock Access Management.